BrightChamps Logo

 For example, 4, 9, 16, 25, and 36 are some examples of square composite numbers.

-Non-composite numbers are the numbers that are not composite and do not have more than two factors.
-They are the prime numbers, 1 and 0.
+Non-composite numbers are numbers that are not composite and do not have more than two factors.

 Examples of Composite Numbers

-Examples of composite numbers help us to understand the concept much more easily.
-These numbers have more than 2 factors, and they are larger than 1.
+Examples of composite numbers help us understand the concept much more easily.
+These numbers have more than 2 factors, and they are greater than 1.

 Professor Greenline from BrightChamps